Anterior cruciate ligament (ACL) tear

 - Direct hit to the knee or collision

-What are the risk factors for ACL tear?
+What are the risk factors for anterior cruciate ligament tear?

-Your risk of tearing your ACL is higher if you:
+Your risk of tearing your anterior cruciate ligament is higher if you:

 - As a woman.